Our first pigs

 During their time with us and apart from an initial few weeks in the barn during the worst of the snow they have lived outside the whole time with freedom to roam whenever they pleased.

-After careful thought we set them so that the sale of all our meat would recoup the costs of buying, raising and preparing the pigs and a proportion of the infrastructure costs we incurred doing so, leaving a small amount (10%) to be reinvested in the next group.
+After careful thought we set prices so that the sale of all our meat would recoup the costs of buying, raising and preparing the pigs and a proportion of the infrastructure costs we incurred doing so, leaving a small amount (10%) to be reinvested in the next group.
 This leaves out all the general farm costs like insurance, vet bills, tools, power and fuel and so on, and doesn’t factor in anything for our time.

-If you would like to order some pork, sausages and/or bacon, please get in touch.
+If you would like to order some pork, gammon, sausages or bacon, please get in touch.
 Meat can be collected from the farm by appointment or, if we pass your way, we may be able to drop it off.
 All meat is supplied frozen and must immediately be transferred to a freezer.

 Feedback from recent customers: